 What Does Medicare Part C Cost?

 Medicare Advantage plans can have a $0 monthly premium.
-A type of Medicare Advantage plan that’s designed to have a $0 monthly premium is the Medicare MSA.
-Other types of Medicare Advantage plans can also have a $0 premium if an insurance company saves money on healthcare costs from contracts it has with providers and decides to pass on those savings to plan members.
-In learning about what is Medicare Part C $0 premium, it’s important to understand that having a $0 premium doesn’t mean the plan is free.
+Medicare Advantage plans can have a $0 premium if an insurance company saves money on healthcare costs from contracts it has with providers and decides to pass on those savings to plan members.
+In learning about Medicare Part C $0 premiums, it’s important to understand that having a $0 premium doesn’t mean the plan is free.
 You still have to pay out-of-pocket costs, such as your copayments and coinsurance.
 Plus, you continue to pay your Part B Medicare premium when you’re enrolled in Medicare Part C coverage.